For Immediate Release:

 Follow us on Twitter @MassLWD

-BOSTON, MA – June 18, 2021 --- The state’s May total unemployment rate is down 0.3 percentage points at 6.1 percent following a revision to the April unemployment rate of 6.4 percent , the Executive Office of Labor and Workforce Development announced Friday.
+BOSTON, MA – September 17, 2021 --- The state’s August total unemployment rate increased by one-tenth of a percentage point at 5.0 percent , the Executive Office of Labor and Workforce Development announced Friday.

-The Bureau of Labor Statistics’ preliminary job estimates indicate Massachusetts gained 9,200 jobs in May.
-This follows last month’s revised gain of 10,200 jobs.
-Over the month, Leisure and Hospitality once again had the largest gains with 3,200 jobs added followed by Education and Health Services, adding 2,400 jobs.
-Since December 2020, Massachusetts has gained 91,800 jobs.
+The Bureau of Labor Statistics’ preliminary job estimates indicate Massachusetts gained 2,600 jobs in August.
+This follows last month’s revised gain of 41,600 jobs.
+The largest over the month private sector job gains were in Construction and Other Services.
+Since December 2020, Massachusetts has gained 147,200 jobs.

-The May unemployment rate was 0.3 percentage points higher than the national rate of 5.8 percent reported by the Bureau of Labor Statistics.
+The August unemployment rate was 0.2 percentage point below the national rate of 5.2 percent reported by the Bureau of Labor Statistics.

-The state’s labor force participation rate – the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks – remained at 66.4 percent.
-Compared to May 2020, the labor force participation rate is up 2.5 percentage points.
+The state’s labor force participation rate – the total number of residents 16 or older who worked or were unemployed and actively sought work in the last four weeks – was up 0.1 percentage point at 65.7 percent.
+Compared to August 2020, the labor force participation rate is up 1.7 percentage points.

 Labor Force Overview